 - Repeating with remaining batter.
 Stack completed crepes on a plate.
 (If your crepes are sticking together, put wax paper between the crepes.)
 You can put crepes in a 200º oven to keep warm until ready to serve.

 - Fill each crepe with strawberry filling and roll up.
-Serve with whipped cream.
+Serve topped with whipped cream.

 More crepe recipes you might like: